standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 such glimpses of family life.
 My brother and I are orphans, you know.”

-{125}“And I am half an orphan,” said Mr. Burgess.
+“And I am half an orphan,” said Mr. Burgess.
 “So it is very suitable all round.”

 “Now, look here, Mr. Burgess,” said Mr. Merry,